josesk1975/Jellyfin-Linux-Permissions/README.md

 ### Configuring the /etc/fstab for the drive/partition

-> [!NOTE]
+> [!IMPORTANT]
-> In this example the user "boss" is my username (e.g. the person who will have access to add media to the server)
+> In this example the user "boss" is my username (e.g. the person who will have access to add media to the server) change this for your username.

 > [!NOTE]
 > A note about mounting Windows drives and partitions.